bmerry/sunsniff/README.md

 1. Install Rust e.g. using [these instructions](https://www.rust-lang.org/learn/get-started).
 2. Ensure that you have a C compiler and linker, and libpcap installed.
-3. Run `cargo build --release`.
+3. Run `cargo install sunsniff` to install the binary.
+Alternatively, check out the repository and run `cargo build --release`.
 This will compile the binary to `target/release/sunsniff`.

 If you want to cross-compile: